bramus/router/README.md

 ## Acknowledgements

-`Bramus\Router` is inspired upon [Klein](https://github.com/chriso/klein.php) and [Ham](https://github.com/radiosilence/Ham).
+`bramus/router` is inspired upon [Klein](https://github.com/chriso/klein.php) and [Ham](https://github.com/radiosilence/Ham).
 Whilst Klein provides lots of features it is not object oriented.
 Whilst Ham is Object Oriented, it's bad at _separation of concerns_ as it also provides templating within the routing class.

 ## License

-`Bramus\Router` is released under the MIT public license.
+`bramus/router` is released under the MIT public license.
 See the enclosed `LICENSE` for details.